Yan Bingliang

-Giam Ping Leong, better known as Yan Bingliang, is a Singaporean actor best known for acting in many Chinese-language television series produced by Mediacorp Channel 8.
+Yan Bingliang (born Giam Ping Leong) is a Singaporean actor best known for acting in many Chinese-language television series produced by Mediacorp Channel 8.
 A veteran actor, he entered the entertainment industry in 1984 after finishing Singapore Broadcasting Corporation's 5th drama training course.

-He is known by his own generation for his role in Neighbours, the longest running drama in SBC/TCS/MediaCorp history, and for portraying antagonists or villains.
+Yan is known by his own generation for his role in Neighbours, the longest running drama in SBC / TCS / MediaCorp history, and for portraying antagonists or villains.
 He left Mediacorp in 2011 and is now working as a freelance artist, films director/producer, scriptwriter, acting course trainer and a real estate agent.